tonyskidmore/cloud-msp/README.md

-# ansible-azure-msp
+# cloud-msp
-> This project is a learning exercise in using Ansible to deploy a Managed Service Provider(MSP) infrastructure lab to Azure
+> This project is a learning exercise to deploy a Managed Service Provider(MSP) components using cloud and automation.